chekinih/Binary-Calculator/README.md

 # Binary-Calculator
 Objective

 In this challenge, we implement a calculator that uses binary numbers.
-Check out the attached tutorial for learning materials.

 Task

 Implement a simple calculator that performs the following operations on binary numbers: addition, subtraction, multiplication,